 Should you chance upon this tender loving, misread heart,

-would you know that even though love did smart,
+Would you care that even though love doth smart,

 Comments about this poem (Should You Chance Upon This Heavy Heart by Anthony Di'anno )